Technology that heavily involves music, usually either activating things, or somehow being a power source.

 - Metal Effect, a crossover fic between Brütal Legend and Mass Effect replaces the Element Zero of the latter for the Heavy Metal Magic Music of the former, resulting in Magitek starships fuelled by The Power of Rock.

 - Durand Durand's "Orgasmic Organ" in Barbarella.

 - Willy Wonka has a door with a musical lock, opened by a piece by Rachmaninoff.

 - Masters of the Universe has the Cosmic Key, a device that is capable to open portals the destination of which depends on the notes that are played on it.

 - Prometheus has alien holographic displays which are somehow controlled through the playing of a flute.

-- The Star Trek: The Original Series episode "The Paradise Syndrome" features a potentally world-destroying asteroid held at bay by a repulsive field that is controlled through the use of music
+- The Star Trek: The Original Series episode "The Paradise Syndrome" features a potentially world-destroying asteroid held at bay by a repulsive field that is controlled through the use of music.

 - In Chrono Trigger, the cathedral of the Middle Ages features doors that can be opened by playing a nearby organ.

 - In Mother 3, you can perform combo attacks by pressing the A button to the beat of the battle music.
 This feature is described in-game as a "sound battle".